-Brief Summary of Health Benefit Provisions (September 30, 2017)
+Brief Summary of Health Benefit Provisions (September 30, 2018)

 Eligibility Amount Employed Un til Retirement Hired before 9/21/85 and having 8 or more years of service, or hired between 9/20/85 and 1/1/95 and had 15 or more years of service - retired employee or survivor under the Retirement System or the defined contribution plan.
 Until age 65 - the same health benefits as are in effect for County employees.
 Beginning at age 65 - Medicare supplementary coverage.
 If hired before 1/1/89 there is reimbursement for Medicare Part B premiums.
 Family coverage provided if needed.
 Retired employee or survivor of deceased employee, hired between 9/20/85 and 1/1/95 and had 8 to 14 years of service.
 Same as above, for retired member only.
 For members hired during 1995 and later, refer to "A ccumulation of Health Care Points" below.
 Employment Endec Before Retirement Hired between 9/20/85 and 1/1/95 and 15 to 19 years of service.
 Same as above, for retired employee only.
-Hired before 0/21/85 and 8 or more years of service Same as above with family coverage if needed
+Hired before 9/21/85 and 8 or more years of service Same as above, with family coverage if needed.

-Hired before 9/21/85 and 8 or more years of service or hired between 9/20/85 and 1/1/95 with 20 or more years of service.
-Same as above, with family coverage if needed.
+or hired between 9/20/85 and 1/1/95 with 20 or more years of service.